rolandyuwy/tp/docs/UserGuide.md

 * If two food items have the same priority, they will be ordered by expiry date from oldest to newest.
 * If two food items have the same priority and expiry date, they will be ordered by description.
-* Before the list of food items is sorted for the first time, it will be ordered by the time of input from oldest to newest.

 ![sorting by priority from HIGH to LOW](images/SortPriority.png)